angel002/vince/README.md

 # This is the repo of vince duterte.

-	This is editied in sublime
+	This is edited in sublime

 ```javascript